goaux/stacktrace/v2/README.md

 ### As a DebugInfo

-To extract call stack information from an error:
+To extract stack trace information from an error:

 ```go
 // Get as a DebugInfo instance